bitcart/bitcart/CONTRIBUTING.md

 Your comments and feedback are welcome, and the development team is available via a handful of different channels.

-Join our [communities](https://bitcartcc.com#community) to share your thoughts.
+Join our [communities](https://bitcart.ai#community) to share your thoughts.

 ## Reporting Issues

-Have you identified a reproducible problem in BitcartCC?
+Have you identified a reproducible problem in Bitcart?
 Have a feature request?
 We want to hear about it!
 Here's how you can make reporting your issue as effective as possible.

 ### Identify Where to Report

-The BitcartCC project is distributed across multiple repositories.
+The Bitcart project is distributed across multiple repositories.
 Try to file the issue against the correct repository.
-Check the list of [Linked repositories](https://github.com/bitcartcc/bitcart/blob/master/README.md#linked-repositories) if you aren't sure which repo is correct.
+Check the list of [Linked repositories](https://github.com/bitcart/bitcart/blob/master/README.md#linked-repositories) if you aren't sure which repo is correct.

-If the issue is related to BitcartCC deployment and not to some individual components, or you are not sure, you can open an issue on our [central repository](https://github.com/bitcartcc/bitcart)
+If the issue is related to Bitcart deployment and not to some individual components, or you are not sure, you can open an issue on our [central repository](https://github.com/bitcart/bitcart)

 ### Look For an Existing Issue

-Before you create a new issue, please do a search in [open issues](https://github.com/bitcartcc/bitcart/issues) to see if the issue or feature request has already been filed.
+Before you create a new issue, please do a search in [open issues](https://github.com/bitcart/bitcart/issues) to see if the issue or feature request has already been filed.

-Be sure to scan through the [most popular](https://github.com/bitcartcc/bitcart/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc) feature requests.
+Be sure to scan through the [most popular](https://github.com/bitcart/bitcart/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc) feature requests.

 If you find your issue already exists, make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Use a reaction in place of a "+1" comment: